Murari-Sivakumar/mesi-cache_coherence-functional_verification-uvm/README.md

 This project implements and verifies a **4-core MESI (Modified, Exclusive, Shared, Invalid)** cache coherence protocol using **SystemVerilog and UVM**.

-The goal is to verify cache coherence protocol, eviction & writeback behavior, ensuring data consistency across cores.
+The goal is to verify cache coherence protocol, eviction & writeback behavior, ensuring data consistency and cache replacement across cores.

 ---